 Ms. Marcella Flood, Deputy Chairperson

-Marcella is keen to contribute to the Societies aims of supporting those living with MS to live positive and active lives.
+Some of Marcella's family members have been diagnosed with MS, and so she is keen to contribute to the Society's aims of supporting those living with MS to live positive and active lives.

 Mr. Ian MacDougald